canonical-web-and-design/tutorials.ubuntu.com/tutorials/cloud/streaming-data-hadoop/streaming-data-hadoop.md

     select * from dfs.tmp.sampleparquet

 This allows you to run an SQL query directly over a Parquet table structure.
+Because Parquet is a binary format, you can't just go and look in the file, you need an application to process that data, Druid does this for you.
+But Druid also knows how to structure the query in such a way that the data is returned in the fastest way possible.

 ## Where next?!
 Duration: 2:00

+Hopefully you've enjoyed this tutorial about the Anssr platform and how to get more out of your data.

-So in this tutorial you've,
+In this tutorial you've,

 * Deployed a Hadoop cluster
 * Wired up Apache Drill